 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.

-Other than in our capacity as auditor and the provision of tax compliance services, we have no relationship with or interests in ACS (NZ) Limited.
-These services have not impaired our independence as auditor of the Company.
+Other than in our capacity as auditor and the provision of assurance services relating to the solvency return, we have no relationship with or interests in ACS (NZ) Limited.